-Accommodations are not retroactive in most cases, except in the same semester as the need for services.
-Students must register with the Title IX Pregnant and Parenting Students program and request services before or at the time they are needed.
+Accommodations are not retroactive in most cases.
+Students must register with DSS and request services before or at the time they are needed.

 If I have a scholarship, can the college take it away due to my pregnancy?

 No, colleges cannot terminate scholarships that they provide due to a student's pregnancy.
 If a student stays in school, they get to keep their scholarship.